chumingqian/Making_Dataset-For-Yolov3v4/README.md

+# Make_Dataset-for-Ultralytics-yolov3v4:
-# Make_Dataset-for-Ultralytics-yolov3v4,  we make the dataset for  this repository  https://github.com/ultralytics/yolov3 and also support for yolov4.
+  we make the dataset for  this repository  https://github.com/ultralytics/yolov3 and also support for yolov4.

-## This repository mainly include  two parts:
+## This repository mainly include  three parts:
 - Part I:  make_COCO_dataset and test on the  test-dev2017

 - Part II: make_VOC_dataset

+- Part II: make  an environment  for the  Darknet  version

-## Part I:
+## Part I:  make_COCO_dataset and test on the  test-dev2017
 1.1 make_COCO_dataset:
 This  three  python  files realized the function of convert the label from the " .json"  format  to the ".txt"  format, so that we can train the  YOLO network  with the .txt  format  label.